leftfield-geospatial/geedim/docs/getting_started/api.rst

 Masking
 ^^^^^^^

-Both :meth:`ee.Image.toXarray() <geedim.image.ImageAccessor.toXarray>` and :meth:`ee.ImageCollection.toXarray() <geedim.collection.ImageCollectionAccessor.toXarray>` have a ``masked`` parameter that controls whether exported masked pixels are set to :attr:`~geedim.image.ImageAccessor.nodata`, or to NaN.
+Both :meth:`ee.Image.gd.toXarray() <geedim.image.ImageAccessor.toXarray>` and :meth:`ee.ImageCollection.gd.toXarray() <geedim.collection.ImageCollectionAccessor.toXarray>` have a ``masked`` parameter that controls whether exported masked pixels are set to :attr:`~geedim.image.ImageAccessor.nodata`, or to NaN.
 If they are set to NaN, the export data type will be converted to a floating point type able to represent the data:

 .. literalinclude:: api.py
     :language: python